SHC-ASTRA/rover-Embedded-Lib/README.md

 * `parseInput(const String, std::vector<String>&)`: takes input from USB or UART and separates it into the vector, using commas as delimiters.
 Very useful for dealing with commands and data input from other mcu's.
 * `CAN_sendDutyCycle(uint8_t, AstraCAN&)`: Formats and sends a CAN packet to a REV motor controller with a duty cycle.
 All communication with REV motor controllers should reside in `AstraREVCAN.{h,cpp}`.
+* `isCalibrated(Adafruit_BNO055&)`: Attempts to check whether the BNO has been calibrated in EEPROM.
+* `COMMS_UART`: Macro for the UART interface used by each mcu.
+* `SERIAL_BAUD`: Standard baudrate for USB Serial used by all of ASTRA's mcu's.

 ## Adding to an existing PlatformIO project